Assassination of Shinzo Abe: Other impacts

 In a readers' choice of the top ten news stories of 2022 held by Yomiuri Shimbun, Abe's assassination was ranked the most important news by 24,254 verified votes, which accounted for 91.2% of the total votes.

 In March 2024, the Ministry of Education, Culture, Sports, Science, and Technology of Japan announced their decision to include Abe's assassination in the "Societal History and Citizens" textbook for middle school starting in 2025.

 Trial of Tetsuya Yamagami

 The trial of the sole suspect in Abe's assassination, Tetsuya Yamagami, began on 28 October 2025, at the Nara District Court.
 During the first hearing, Yamagami pleaded guilty to the charges read by the prosecutors, saying, "It is true.
 There is no doubt that I did it."
 He was charged with murder, violations of the Firearm and Sword Possession Control Law, the Ordnance Manufacturing Law, the Explosives Control Law, and causing property damage.
 Yamagami's lawyers asked for any punishment to be reduced, saying that the homemade weapon he used in the assassination did not fall within the category of handguns defined by Japan's Firearms and Swords Control Act.
-According to Kyodo News, the trial is set to end in mid-December, and the court ruling is expected on 21 January 2026.
+According to Kyodo News, the trial was set to end in mid-December, and the court ruling announced on 21 January.

+On 21 January 2026, he was sentenced to life in prison.
+The court showed no leniency, with presiding Judge Shinichi Tanaka asserting that the Unification Church's influence on Yamagami's upbringing was a remote cause and not directly linked to the assassination.